December 2, 2023

-2. Passive Ventilation: When the hot air leaves the attic, it creates a negative pressure that pulls fresh air in through the sofits to replace it, creating areas of high and low pressure, thereby circulating the air in your attic with a steady exchange of fresh air.
+- Passive Ventilation: When the hot air leaves the attic, it creates a negative pressure that pulls fresh air in through the soffits to replace it, creating areas of high and low pressure, thereby circulating the air in your attic with a steady exchange of fresh air.
 This process is known as passive ventilation; the most common way to ventilate an attic.

 Are Roof Ridge Vents Worth It?

-Roof ridge vent, in many cases is superior to gable vents & louver vents, because they offer continuous air flow across the entire legnth of the roof.
-This provides a more even are exchange throughout the attic, instead of just areas of air exchange like the other vents styles offer.
+Roof ridge vent, in many cases is superior to gable vents & louver vents, because they offer continuous air flow across the entire length of the roof.
+This provides a more even are exchanged throughout the attic, instead of just areas of air exchange like the other vents styles offer.